dmhuehol/Ice-growth-diagram/README.md

 ### Ice growth diagram: relative humidity with respect to water (textbook edition)
-![Ice growth diagram with respect to water](Demo/igd_rhw_textbook.png) This code can also be used to generate analogous images in terms of relative humidity with respect to ice or vapor density excess.
+![Ice growth diagram with respect to water](Demo/igd_rhw_textbook.png) This appears as Figure 1 in [Hueholt et al. 2022](https://doi.org/10.1175/BAMS-D-21-0271.1).
+This code can also be used to generate analogous images in terms of relative humidity with respect to ice or vapor density excess.
 #### Code to replicate
 1. `iceGrowthDiagramTextbook`
 2. The code will prompt the user for a phase.
 Input `'water'` to obtain the diagram shown here.